 Contributions to a CollegeCounts account can grow tax-deferred while in the plan.
 Funds can be used for many different types of qualified expenses, including tuition, books, and much more.
-The funds can be used at most accredited two-year and four-year colleges and universities, vocational or technical schools, and certain eligible institutions abroad.
+The funds can be used at most accredited two-year and four-year colleges and universities, vocational or technical schools, certain eligible institutions abroad and for certain apprenticeship expenses.